Zdravko Ponoš: Early life and education

-Ponoš was born on 3 November 1962 in Golubić, a village near Knin, in the SR Croatia, Federal People's Republic of Yugoslavia.
+Zdravko Ponoš was born on 3 November 1962 in Golubić, a village near Knin, in the SR Croatia, Federal People's Republic of Yugoslavia.
 He comes from a Serb family.
-He finished elementary school in Golubić and later, during his youth, moved to Zagreb, where he finished secondary technical school and attended land forces high school.
+He finished elementary school in Golubić and moved to Zagreb in his youth, where he finished secondary technical school and attended land forces high school.
 He decided to continue with military school, later stating that "it was something completely new and unknown".
 Ponoš enrolled in a technical military academy in Zagreb, where he obtained a degree in electronic engineering in 1986.
-He finished his postgraduate studies in 1999, at the Faculty of Electrical Engineering of the University of Belgrade, with a master's degree in Global Navigation Systems.
+He finished his postgraduate studies in 1999 at the University of Belgrade's Faculty of Electrical Engineering, with a master's degree in Global Navigation Systems.
 During his time at the University of Belgrade, he published his work regarding Global Navigation Systems in a notable Japanese magazine.
 He attended the Royal College of Defense Studies in London and also completed courses in Switzerland and Germany.
 He had also completed STANAG 6001, a NATO course.

 Military career

 1980s–1990s

 Ponoš's military career began in 1986.
-After finishing military academy in Zagreb, he was offered a position there as an assistant, although he rejected the offer, instead choosing to work at the military technical institute in Belgrade.
-He was stationed in Užice and SAP Kosovo.
-During that time, Ponoš worked on jamming the TV Tirana television in Kosovo, later stating that "the job was rather futile, but the army did not assign those tasks themselves".
-He continued to work there until 1988, when he decided to move back to Belgrade to work at the Department of Development and Equipment.
+After finishing military academy in Zagreb, he was offered a position there as an assistant, but he rejected the offer, instead choosing to work at the Military Technical Institute in Belgrade.
+Ponoš was stationed in Užice and SAP Kosovo.
+During that time, he worked on jamming TV Tirana broadcasts in Kosovo, later stating that "the job was rather futile, but the army did not assign those tasks themselves".
+He was stationed in Kosovo until 1988, when he decided to move back to Belgrade to work at the Department of Development and Equipment.
 He described his job as "interesting", and that it was mainly concentrated on intensive contacts with civic institutes and companies.
 By the 1990s, he had already moved to Serbia, and during the beginning of the break-up of Yugoslavia, he thought of leaving the country, but ended up staying.
-During the NATO bombing of Yugoslavia in 1999, he and his team used methods of detected planes flying overhead to prevent greater losses, especially in AP Kosovo and Metohija.
+During the NATO bombing of Yugoslavia in 1999, he and his team used methods of detecting aircraft flying overhead to prevent greater losses, especially in AP Kosovo and Metohija.
 He described it as "the brightest phase of our work".
-Following the bombing, Ponoš was awarded the Order of Merit in the Field of Defense and Security by Slobodan Milošević.
+Following the bombing, Ponoš was awarded the Order of Merit in the Field of Defense and Security by Yugoslav president Slobodan Milošević.